-The following strategies for answering the free-response questions were developed by faculty consultants to help you on exam day:
+The following strategies for answering the free-response questions will help you on exam day.

-- After you have determined what is involved in answering the question, consider what geographic themes you can incorporate into your response.
+After you have determined how to answer the question, consider what geographic themes you can incorporate into your response.
 If there is a map, chart, graph, or diagram with the question, study it carefully before beginning your answer.
-Review the evidence you learned during the course that relates to the question and then decide how it fits into the analysis or explanation.
+Think about what evidence you studied during the course that relates to the question and then decide how it fits into the analysis or explanation.
 Does it demonstrate a similarity or a difference?
-Does it argue for or against a generalization that is being addressed?
+Does it argue for or against a point that is being addressed?
 Does it ask you to identify and explain a certain number of examples or reasons?
-For example, if it asks for two reasons, then be sure to identify and explain two reasons in your answer.

 Elaborate on the evidence.

 Don’t just paraphrase or summarize your evidence.
 Clearly state your intent, then use additional information or analysis to elaborate on how these pieces of evidence are similar or different.
 If there is evidence that refutes a statement, explain why.
 Your answer should show that you understand the subtleties of the question.
 Carefully answer each part of the question, labeling your response as it is labeled in the question (while using sentences and paragraphs).
 Use appropriate geographic terms, and refer to models or themes when appropriate.